riccardoscheda/riccardoscheda.github.io/our_team/index.md

 ---
-title: Our group
+title: Team
 description: Description for this page
 nav:
   order: 1
-  tooltip: Praise and laurels
+  tooltip: About our team

 header-dark: false
 footer-dark: false